Toronto Travel Guide

 Bar Raval

-For the best neighbourhoods in Toronto I’ve made seperate neighbourhood guides so you have all the hotspots you don’t want to miss in one overview.
-Make sure to put the hotspots in you Google Maps before you go into town and download the map via ‘OK MAPS’ on your phone in order to easily navigate yourself from hotspot to hotspot without an extensive search.
-Click on the buttons below to go to the hotspot guides for Parkdale, Kensington Market and West Queen West & Trinity Bellwoods.
-Veel plezier!
+I've created separate neighborhood guides for Toronto's best neighborhoods, so you can see all the must-see hotspots in one place.
+Before you head out, put the hotspots in Google Maps and download the map via 'OK MAPS' on your phone to easily hop from hotspot to hotspot without having to search.
+Click the buttons below to access the hotspot guides.
+Parkdale, Kensington Market en West Queen West & Trinity Bellwoods.
+Have fun!

 KENSINGTON MARKET GUIDE >>